 It comes out like a reflex—”Oh stop, you’re beautiful!!
 No, I mean it!!”

 Don’t we all have better things to be worrying about than that one tiny imperfection?
-The one that no one else is going notice?
-It sometimes floors me how much time I have invested into self-study.
+The one that no one else is going to notice?
+It sometimes floors me how much time I have invested in self-study.
 While at times therapeutic and worthwhile, it is also, for the most part, a distraction.
 A way to pull me far from true value, true vulnerability.
 Our flesh is so temporary, quite literally changing from day to day.
-Which is not just true for ourselves, but for everyone around us.
+This is not just true for ourselves but for everyone around us.
 Why are we so deeply entrenched in our own corner of self-scrutiny?
 I would rather be busy elsewhere.
 I would rather be investing in something that will survive us all.

-The following are some activities where I feel intuitively beautiful and feminine.
-Walking through the Minneapolis Institute of Art alone.
-Writing and creating in an afternoon coffee shop.
-Talking with my girlfriends late at night, long after the persuasion of sleep has crept in.
 I feel most beautiful when interacting with this life that surrounds us.
 So I’m trying to do more of that.
 Because the image I keep hoping to see in the mirror?
 She’s never going to show up.
-But still, without fail, I greet her within me every single day—she is the way I respond to art and humanity.
+But still, without fail, I greet her within me every single day.
+She is the way I respond to art and humanity.
 She is the rare and precious awareness that comes only when studying something that is distinctly outside of myself.
-I want to learn more of her.
+I want to learn more about her.
 And it’s not going to happen while looking into the empty reflection of my bathroom mirror.
 So why would I bother to look there at all?